-In this post we preview the best hiking pants for women of 2018.
+In this post we preview the best hiking pants for women in 2023.
 Hiking pants are a flexible and versatile addition to any wardrobe, perfect for days on the trail, but can often be used for general casual use too.

 They are listed in our order of preference, however, please do keep in mind that something further down the list may be a better choice to meet your needs.